weiler-git/LimitCartographyPins/README.md

 When reading map:
 - Skip deleting others pins from your map
-- Get all pins from the map table, including those you have made yourself ->> Slash commands allows you to delete pins from your map.
+- Get all pins from the map table, including those you have made yourself
+- >>Slash commands allows you to delete pins from your map.
-->> Map table can be rebuild if you want to erase all records.
+- >>Map table can be rebuild if you want to erase all records.

 When writing to map:
 - Skip the read operation and bypass most of the original merge code